-The Mission of the Foundation is to facilitate research that furthers the understanding and development of chiropractic care.
+The Mission of the ASRF is to fund and facilitate research that furthers the understanding and development of chiropractic care.

 The Foundation is incredibly proud of our two-stage approval process.
 We believe this sets us apart from other research funding bodies.
 It has served us well for many years and was the result of reviewing the processes used by a number of national and international competitive funding bodies.
 Our application and assessment process reflects research sector best-practice.